 - Attraction passes, entry tickets, or reservations

 After booking, check your email to download the separate Audio Tour Guide App by Action, enter your unique password, and access your tour.
-These steps require good internet/Wi-Fi access.
-From there, follow the audio instructions and the route.
+Ensure you have a reliable internet/Wi-Fi connection for these steps.
+Then, simply follow the audio instructions and the designated route.

-- How to access: Once you book a tour, you’ll get a confirmation email with instructions.
-Follow the instructions right away: • Download the separate app • Enter the password • Download the tour • MUST DO while in strong wifi/cellular.
+- How to access: Once you book a tour, you’ll get a confirmation email and text with instructions: • Download the separate tour app by Action • Enter the password • Download the tour MUST DO while in strong wifi/cellular Works offline after download

-- How to start the tour: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction. • Go to the starting point.
-(Note: no one will meet you at the start.
-This tour is self-guided). • The audio will begin automatically at the starting point.
-If you face audio issues, visit the FAQ. • Stick to the tour route & speed limit for the best experience.
+- How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.

-- Flexibility and Convenience: • Use the tour app anytime, on any day, and over multiple days.
-It’s perfect for tailoring your exploration and revisiting your favorite spots on future trips. • Start and pause the tour whenever you like, taking breaks and exploring side excursions at your own pace, free from the constraints of a group.
+- Travel worry-free: Use the tour app anytime, on any day, and over multiple days.
+Start and pause the tour whenever you like, taking breaks and exploring side excursions at your own pace.
+Skip anything you don’t care about or explore bonus content for everything that interests you

 For a full refund, cancel at least 24 hours before the scheduled departure time.